JuliaGraphics/Colors.jl/README.md

 ## Colorspaces

-What follows is a synopsis of every colorspace implemented in Color.jl.
-Any color value can be converted to a similar value in any other colorspace using the `convert` function.
+The colorspaces used by Colors are defined in [ColorTypes]().
+Colors allows you to convert from one colorspace to another using the `convert` function.

 E.g.
 ```julia